How long is the operation?

 Hip replacements consist of multiple parts – the acetabular shell or socket is made of titanium which accommodates an inner insert made of highly cross-linked polyethylene.
 On the femoral side, the stem is made of titanium and can accommodate different sized ceramic heads.
 There is no metal on metal components as existed in previous designs.

-Will I have to get my hip/knee replaced again once it “wears out?”
+Will I have to get my hip replaced again once it “wears out?”

 We have been able to make significant improvements in the components that we use during hip replacement surgery.
 The benefit has been increased stability and lower wear rates of the inserts with the use of highly cross-linked polyethylene.
 Consequently, the issues with “wearing out” the hip implants are no longer a significant or meaningful concern.

-My friends have precautions or certain restrictions on their motion after hip and knee surgery, will I have the same even if I have a direct anterior approach hip replacement?
+My friends have precautions or certain restrictions on their motion after hip replacement, will I have the same even if I have a direct anterior approach hip replacement?

 Patients undergoing direct anterior hip replacement surgery do not have any precautions following recovery from surgery.
 Patients are allowed to and encouraged to resume all the activities that they enjoy.
 Patient’s undergoing the more traditional posterior based hip replacements require hip dislocation precautions to ensure the stability of the hip.